-This recipe came from pure laziness.
+This pan cookie recipe came from pure laziness.
 My family (husband being the band leader) adores chocolate chip cookies.
 But when the 3 children were young, I didn’t always have time to make cookies.
 Scooping, baking, cooling, repeating.
 A bit of a pain with little ones underfoot.
-So spreading the batter into a cake pan was the perfect solution for an easy dessert recipe.
+So spreading the cookie dough into a cake pan was the perfect solution for an easy dessert recipe.